bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/gi-transport.rst

 Network Transport Code Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In case that the provided network transports does not match the web service needs, then in this section a sample network transport module is shown and each subroutine is explained.
-Normally transport modules uses CPAN modules as backends.
-For example the HTTP SOAP transport modules uses ``SOAP::Lite`` module as backend.
+Normally transport modules uses CPAN modules as back ends.
+For example the HTTP SOAP transport modules uses ``SOAP::Lite`` module as back end.

 For this example a custom package is used to return the data without doing a real network request to a remote system, instead this custom module acts as a loop-back interface.